kfitz/presentations.kfitz.info/suny.md

 <smaller>Kathleen Fitzpatrick // @kfitz@hcommons.social // kfitz@msu.edu<br />
 SUNY Digital Learning Conference // 19 April 2024</smaller>

 Note: Thank you so much.
 I'm delighted to have the opportunity to be with you yesterday and today!
-It’s been great getting to hear some of what’s going on across the SUNY system, and I’m looking forward to sharing some of the thinking that my team at Michigan State and I have been doing about the future of knowledge creation and the ways that it depends on the openness of the infrastructures that support our work.
+It’s been great getting to hear some of what’s going on across the SUNY system, and I’m looking forward to sharing some of the thinking that my team at Michigan State and I have been doing of late.
+Much of what I’m going to be talking about is focused on scholarly communication, but it has some deep resonances with what’s going on in the world of educational technology today.
+The tl;dr on this talk is that the future of knowledge creation depends heavily on the openness of the infrastructures that support our work.
 I know that for a lot of people, the word "infrastructure" triggers a yawn reflex -- like, oh great, a super technical talk, do I really want to hear a lot about this?

 > “Infrastructural systems are famously boring because the best possible outcome is nothing happening, or at least nothing unexpected or untoward.”